StyraInc/regal/docs/rules/style/prefer-some-in-iteration.md

 ```

 Are we iterating users over a partial "other_rule" here, or checking if the set contains a user defined elsewhere?
-Or is other_rule a map generating rule, and we're checking for the existence of a key?
+Or is `other_rule` a map-generating rule, and we're checking for the existence of a key?
 We won't know without looking
 elsewhere in the code.
 Using `some .. in` removes this ambiguity, and makes the intent clear without having to jump
 around in the policy.